SoongNoonien/plattenalbum/README.md

 Translation
 -----------

-mpdevil is currently available in English, German, Dutch, Bulgarian, Turkish and Polish.
-If you speak one of these or even another language, you can easily translate mpdevil by using `poedit`.
+This program is currently available in English, German, Dutch, Bulgarian, Turkish and Polish.
+If you speak one of these or even another language, you can easily translate it by using [poedit](https://poedit.net).
 Just import `po/mpdevil.pot` from this repo into `poedit`.
 To test your translation, copy the new `.po` file into the `po` directory of your cloned mpdevil repo and proceed as described in the [Building](#building) section.
-To get your translation integrated into mpdevil, just send me an e-mail or create a pull request.
-Link to `poedit`: https://poedit.net/
+To get your translation merged, just send me an e-mail or create a pull request.